mikapikafika/cryptography/README.md

 <h1 align="center" id="title">Cryptography Project</h1>

-<p id="description">The goal of this project was to implement the AES encryption algorithm and DSA (Digital Signature Algorithm) in an application with a user-friendly graphical interface.</p>
+<p id="description">The goal of this Java-based project was to implement the AES encryption algorithm and DSA (Digital Signature Algorithm) in an application with a user-friendly graphical interface.
+Made for the Foundations of Cryptography course at TUL.</p>